weroro-sk/sms-link/README.md

 sms_link.linkFix((status) => {
         let infoText = 'The Document has not sms: links or your operating system is unsupported.';
         if (status) {
-            infoText = 'The Document has sms: links and they was fixed.';
+            infoText = 'The Document has sms: links and they were fixed.';
         }
         console.log(infoText);
 });